of Interns:

 Intern Responsibilities:

 Adventures in and around the Arboretum.
 A biogeographical perspective.
-This internship will offer field trips locally and afar and take a close look at Arboretum gardens and collections.
-Some project sessions in horticulture will be part of our work as well.
+This internship will feature practical horticultural work with Arboretum gardens and collections, primarily with our Native Plant collections.
+Some local optional field trips will be offered to explore local ecology, vegetation and botanical highlights.
 5 unit and 2 unit interns are welcome to apply.
 Our interns should have excellent participation.

 Location: In the UCSC Arboretum and in the field

-Key Words: Biodiversity Conservation, Climate Change, Ecology/Natural History, Geographic Information System, Plants/Restoration, Political Ecology/Geography
+Key Words: Biodiversity Conservation, Climate Change, Ecology/Natural History, Insects/Wildlife, Plants/Restoration